stitching emotions - 50 women stitchers

 still not entirely happy with my early attempts i thought of using blackwork designs with each stitch reperesenting the responses, using mainly the same colours as before

-a lot of the stitching was done while i was stuck indoors with a chest infection - this left me brain-fogged and with no energy so it was soothing to sit and work simple stitches into cloth - my mind usually wanders down rabbit hole when i stitch, but because i had to count stitches i had to focus more, i found it far to easy to lose tack so i did a lot of unpicking - but one of the joys of stitch is that mistakes are rarely irredeemable
+a lot of the stitching was done while i was stuck indoors with a chest infection - this left me brain-fogged and with no energy so it was soothing to sit and work simple stitches into cloth - my mind usually wanders down rabbit holes when i stitch, but because i had to count stitches i had to focus more, i found it far too easy to lose tack so i did a lot of unpicking - but one of the joys of stitch is that mistakes are rarely irredeemable

 the survey